AgataSzyszko/Portfolio/README.md

 ## What You'll Find Here

-* My collection of API requests for Postman testing tool
+* My collection of API requests for Postman.

 ## Tools used in testing